 I did send the interviewers a thank you email and they responded it would be a while due to the holidays.
 It’s been 2 weeks and I want to follow up with an email to show my continued interest in the position and in their company.
 What would be some words to add to this follow up email to convince them that I want this job and that I can be successful in this role?
 Thank you.

 To offer some insight, I reached out to two very accomplished talent management professionals.
 Kevin W. Grossman, is an executive at BraveNewTalent, a leading social learning career platform and author of the book, “Tech Job Hunt Handbook”.
-Chris Havrilla is a sought-after recruiting consultant and author of the blog, Recruiter Chicks.
+Chris Havrilla is a sought-after recruiting consultant and blogger.
 I’m thrilled they graciously agreed to share their expertise.

 So tell me, should candidates send a follow up note after an interview?